Wilhelm Creizenach: Career

-years 1876–1878 was an assistant in the library of the University of Wroclaw.
-In 1879 after the presentation of work titled zur Entstehungsgeschichte des deutschen neueren Lustspiels, was an assistant professor in the Department of General History of Literature at the University of Leipzig, he taught modern literature, for a time worked as an assistant at the National Library in Paris.
+years 1876–1878, he was an assistant in the library of the University of Wroclaw.

+In 1879, after the presentation of work titled zur Entstehungsgeschichte des deutschen neueren Lustspiels, Creizenach was an assistant professor in the Department of General History of Literature at the University of Leipzig.
+He taught modern literature and for a time worked as an assistant at the National Library in Paris.

-In 1883 became professor of the Jagiellonian University, he headed the Department Germanistyki, he was director of Germanistycznego Seminary, from 1886 professor in the academic year 1901/1902 Dean of the Faculty of Philosophy.
-He created the strongest center in Poland on New Philology.
-Contributed to the creation of the Department of Romance Philology at the Jagiellonian University (1890) and founded the seminary library Germanistycznego.
-He lectured in the history of German literature from the Middle Ages to the Romantic, the history of the German language and art of Shakespeare.
+In 1883, Creizenach became a professor at Jagiellonian University.
+He was head of the German Department.
+Creizenach contributed to the creation of the Department of Romance Philology at Jagiellonian in 1890 and founded the seminary library Germanistycznego.
+He created a center in Poland on New Philology.
+He lectured on various topics in German history, such as Middle Ages to Romantic German literature, the history of the German language, and the art of Shakespeare.
 He was a member of the Examination Committee for candidates for secondary school teachers.

-He finished his career in Kraków in 1913, died in Dresden in poverty and solitude.
+In 1913, he finished his career in Kraków.
+He died 6 years later in Dresden in poverty and solitude.